Please note that the online registration is now closed. It is still possible to register onsite at the Registration Desk during the following hours:

 Attracting equine surgeons to the ESVOT congresses has become more and more of a challenge.
 Equine practitioners might not be focused as much on orthopaedics compared to small animal surgeons, and the competition with other congresses makes it hard to continue the founding ideal of ESVOT, to have joint meetings between small and large animals.
 I deeply hope that the WVOC and the embedded equine programme will resuscitate the equine patient within ESVOT to a level that continued care will be enthusiastically pursued in the future.

+We would like to invite you all to our Welcome Reception taking place from 20:00 to 22:00 on Thursday evening at the Conference Venue, Fira de Barcelona, with no extra charge.
+The reception is a perfect informal occasion for catching up with colleagues.
+Finger food and drinks will be provided.
 As is the tradition, the congress would normally end up with a formal gala dinner, some speeches and gift presentations.
 However, times are changing, and we want to attract, not only our long-standing friends and supporters, but also the youngsters.
-Therefore, we arranged for a party, with buffet and a DJ.
+Therefore, we arranged for a party with buffet and a DJ at El Poble Espanyol.
 Barcelona with its lovely atmosphere, great weather and the feeling to be surrounded by friends and colleagues sharing the same passion will make this night to be remembered, I am sure.
 Of course, such a meeting would not be possible without the efforts of all my colleagues on the Boards of VOS and ESVOT, the Secretariat, the speakers and all our sponsors; I thank every one of you.Peter Böttcher

 Copyright 2018 © E.V.
 Soc.
 Cons. a r.l. - VAT ID 01032200196 - Palazzo Trecchi, Cremona (IT) .
 All rights reserved.